infobip/oneapi-dot-net/README.md

     SMSClient smsClient = new SMSClient(configuration);

-Then login with the client:

-    LoginResponse loginResponse = smsClient.CustomerProfileClient.Login();

 An exception will be thrown if your username and/or password are incorrect.

 Prepare the message: